okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/configure-idp-in-okta/index.md

 4. Click **Add Identity Provider**.
 The Identity Providers page appears.

-5. Locate the Identity Provider that you just added and expand the information.
+5. Locate the Identity Provider that you just added and click the arrow next to the Identity Provider name to expand.

     <StackSelector snippet="afterappidpinokta" />